ABOUT LEN MUNSIL

 Munsil earned his Juris Doctor from Arizona State University’s Sandra Day O’Connor College of Law, and has been admitted to practice in state and federal courts since 1988.
 He served a judicial clerkship for the Honorable Daniel Manion of the United States Court of Appeals for the 7th Circuit.
 He earned his Bachelor’s Degree from the Walter Cronkite School of Journalism and Telecommunication, where he was named Outstanding Journalism Graduate and served as Editor in Chief of ASU’s daily newspaper, the State Press.
 He began his writing career as a sportswriter for the Scottsdale Daily Progress from 1981 to 1985.
 He was selected the Rocky Mountain Collegiate Press Association’s Journalist of the Year in 1983, winning a live, 6-hour writing competition against hundreds of top collegiate journalists from more than 20 western states.
 He is a 1997 inductee into the Scottsdale Community College Journalism Hall of Honor.

-Len and his wife Tracy have eight adult children and thirteen grandchildren.
+Len and his wife Tracy have eight adult children and eighteen grandchildren.
 Dr. Tracy Munsil is the Executive Director of the Cultural Research Center, Editor of Arizona Christian University Press, and an Associate Professor of Political Science at Arizona Christian University.
 She is former Chair of the General Education Department at ACU, chaired the committee to create the ACU CORE liberal arts curriculum, and developed dozens of Political Science and Humanities courses at ACU.
 She is Chair of the Board of Directors for Voices for the Voiceless, a next-generation pro-life organization based in Phoenix.
 Like her husband, she is a former Outstanding Journalism Graduate at ASU, and Editor of the State Press.
 She home educated for 14 years.
 She was appointed by Arizona Gov. Doug Ducey and confirmed by the Arizona Senate as a member of the Arizona Commission on Appellate Court Appointments for two terms, beginning in 2015.